-The Master's Degree Option 3 requires a minimum of 36 graduate semester hours of coursework plus a written comprehensive examination in the last semester of coursework.
-Students must register for the zero credit-hour course HIST 6909 during the final semester of coursework for the degree.
-The exam will be based on two broad historical fields with reading lists to be developed by the examination committee.
+The Master's Degree Option 3 requires a minimum of 36 graduate semester hours of coursework plus a written comprehensive examination in the final semester of coursework.
+Students register for the zero credit-hour course HIST 6909 under the name of one of the two members of their examination committee.
+To form the committee, students choose two members of the History faculty prior to their final semester of coursework, contact them to request that they participate, and then obtain their written instructions.
+Each of the professors will require that the student produce short written critiques of six important books in their field over the course of the semester.
 This is the default capstone option.